 MOLA archaeologists working on Crossrail have discovered rare evidence of humans living on the Thames 9,000 year ago, in southeast London.

-From August 2010 to January 2011, Museum of London Archaeology (MOLA) carried out work at Kingsnorth, Isle of Grain, Kent.
-During a top...
+From August 2010 to January 2011, Museum of London Archaeology (MOLA) carried out work at Kingsnorth, Kent.
+During a top soil strip in late...